Long Beach Island Guide: 6 Beach Towns and 6 Different Experiences

 Barnegat Light sits on the northern tip of Long Beach Island and measures 1 square mile.
 This quaint town offers wide beaches suited for water recreation such as fishing, parasailing, boat tours and paragliding.

-In addition, visitors can see Barnegat Lighthouse State Park, the area’s main attraction.
+In addition, visitors see Barnegat Lighthouse State Park, the area’s main attraction.
 Tour the historic lighthouse and interpretive center, or venture out to see wildlife.
-Ideal for a quick hike, the maritime forest trail measures one-fifth-mile and winds through a scenic environment.
+Ideal for a quick hike, maritime forest trail measures 1/5-mile and winds through a scenic environment.
 Make a day of it and bring a picnic lunch to share with family and friends.

-Learn about the town’s history and fishing industry at historic Viking Village.
+Then learn about the town’s history and fishing industry at historic Viking Village.
 This shopping district houses small boutiques selling antiques, fashion, local art and fresh foods.
-Spend time searching for home décor, or prepare for an at-home dinner at Frank’s Produce and Cassidy’s Fish Market.
-Viking Village also hosts several family-friendly events starting in early summer through late fall.
+Spend time searching for home decor, or prepare for an at-home dinner at Frank’s Produce and Cassidy’s Fish Market.
+Viking Village also hosts family-friendly events starting in early summer through late fall.

 Located just 55 miles from Philadelphia, Pennsylvania, Beach Haven offers a charming beach community families and singles can explore.
-Affectionately known as the Queen City, this beach town has pristine beaches, bay access, restaurants, shopping and entertainment options.
+Affectionately known as Queen City, this beach town has pristine beaches, bay access, restaurants, shopping and entertainment.
 The area measures only a square mile but offers plenty to do.

 Escape the hustle and bustle in Harvey Cedars on Long Beach Island.
-This town offers a more residential and remote location with beach access, a park, and access to nearby Barnegat Light Yacht Club and Long Beach Island Fishing Club.
-Biking and boating are the most popular types of transportation here.
+This town offers a more residential and remote location with beach entry, a park, and access to nearby Barnegat Light Yacht Club and Long Beach Island Fishing Club.
+To get the full experience, biking and boating are the most popular types of transportation here.

 Long Beach Township

-Enjoy reading our Long Beach Island guide?
-Learn about other towns on central Jersey Shore.
+After reading our Long Beach Island guide, learn about other towns on central Jersey Shore.